Skip to main content

 Hollow Stocks:

-For rifle-stocks manufactured hollow stocks (typically polymer material, but not exclusively) an 18mm hole saw works well.
-The hole produced will be slightly too small and needs to be enlarged fractionally with a small rotary tool to produce a 'transition fit' between the stock and the adapter, which is gripped slightly by the rim of the stock.
+For rifle-stock hollow stocks manufactured from polymer material (typically but not exclusively), an 18mm hole saw works well.
+The hole produced will be slightly too small then the top rim of the Gunsmith Adapter.
+If required this can be enlarged fractionally with a small rotary.

-The slight flex of polymer hollow stocks allows the adapter to be firmly pressed into place, providing a tight fit in the stock.
-The benefits of this tight fit are that the adapter is initially unsupported when fitted into the stock (unlike a solid stock), so the fit prevents the adapter from unintentionally moving out of alignment during the epoxy bonding & curing process.
-Another advantage is that the tighter fit helps to reduce the migration of the epoxy resin outside the stock, especially if a more viscous epoxy resin is used
+as it can help to prevent the adapter from unintentionally moving out of alignment during the epoxy bonding & curing process.
+Another advantage is that the tighter fit helps to reduce the migration of the epoxy resin outside the stock, especially if a more viscous epoxy resin is used.

 Hollow stocks require a little more preparation work than solid stocks, as the adapter will need to rely upon the additional support of the epoxy resin as a bedding material to hold it in position and manage the energy of the rifle in use.

-Often these types of stock are manufactured with several hollows or wells, divided by a series of cross braces (similar to the bulkheads of a ship).
-These hollows are an excellent place to use for fitting the adapter.
-The cross braces form perfect bulkheads to contain the epoxy and surround the adapter.
-Overall this process has similar considerations to pillar bedding in a rifle action.
+Often, these types of stock are manufactured with several hollows or wells divided by a series of cross braces (similar to the bulkheads of a ship).
+These hollows are excellent for fitting the adapter, and the cross braces form perfect bulkheads to contain the epoxy and surround the adapter.
+Overall, this process has similar considerations to pillar bedding in a rifle action.

-The adapter should be positioned so that it is orientated correctly and to the correct depth.
+The adapter should be positioned to be orientated correctly and to the correct depth.
 Masking tape can be used to ensure that it doesn't move during the bonding & curing process.

-A consideration for stocks that have a moulded structure that runs centrally along the length of the stock, (similar to the image below), is to fill the fitting area with epoxy resin before boring the hole.
-This effectively turns that portion of stock into the solid stock and can reduce the chances of the cutter 'wandering' as it moves over the thin polymer spine.
+A consideration for stocks that have a moulded structure running centrally along the length of the stock (similar to the image below) is to fill the fitting area with epoxy resin before boring the hole.
+This effectively turns that portion of stock into solid stock and can reduce the chances of the cutter 'wandering' as it moves over the thin polymer spine.

 The image below shows a Weirauch PCP rifle stock.
 The wood is relatively thin along the base & hollowed out inside.